Softvelum/wowza-maven-template/README.md

 This is why it as decided to make Maven template.
 Original creator is Alex Pokotilo.

-More details to come soon.
-Meanwhile you can find more details here: http://wmsauth.blogspot.com/2011/10/maven-template-for-wowza.html
+Please find more details here: http://blog.wmspanel.com/2011/10/maven-template-for-wowza.html

 This template is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html

+This template is used for developing Wowza Media Server agent for WMSPanel - the admin control and reporting panel for Wowza Media Server: https://wmspanel.com/